2020 International Bridge Building Contest Rules

 The loading plate will be lowered from above on the bridge at the

-selected loading location with the edges of the plate parallel to
+selected loading location with two edges of the plate parallel to

 the longitudinal axis of the bridge.

-The load will be applied from above, as described in section 3.
-Competition loading will stop at 50. kg.
+The load will be applied from below, as described in section 3 above.
+Competition loading will stop at

-However, loading will continue until bridge failure (see 4d).
+50. kg.
+However, loading will continue until bridge failure

 Bridge failure is defined as the inability of the bridge to carry